 - Interpret results of cell-free DNA screening in the context of the patient characteristics.

-This activity is designed to meet the educational needs of practicing physicians, advanced practice nurses, and physician assistants who provide prenatal care.
+This activity is designed to meet the educational needs of practicing physicians who provide prenatal care.

 The American Medical Association is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 The American Medical Association designates this enduring material for a maximum of .50 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 In order to claim AMA PRA Category 1 Credit™, 1) answer the pre-assessment questions, 2) work through the module content in its entirety, 3) successfully complete the post-assessment answering 4 out of 5 questions correctly and 4) complete the evaluation.

 - Emily Edelman, MS, CGC, Associate Director, Clinical and Continuing Education, The Jackson Laboratory

 - Kate Reed, MPH, ScM, CGC, Director, Clinical and Continuing Education, The Jackson Laboratory

 - Therese Ingram Nissen, MA, Senior Instructional Designer/Technologist, The Jackson Laboratory

 - Sean C. McConnell, PhD, Senior Policy Analyst, Science, Medicine & Public Health, CME Program Committee, AMA